Updated Mar 02, 2026

 What support helps students use resources well?

 Targeted guidance strengthens equity of access.
 Quick‑start guides at the start of each module, short videos on using databases, drop‑ins timed to assessment peaks, and responsive helpdesk options (including live chat) make a tangible difference.
-Where student support is mixed in tone, staff who proactively scaffold how to interpret reading lists, apply marking criteria and use assistive tools close the gap.
+Where student support feels inconsistent, staff who proactively scaffold how to interpret reading lists, apply marking criteria, and use assistive tools can close the gap.

 Which careers resources help anthropology students transition?